rgbkrk/is-this-your-pipe/cfp-form.md

 Are you releasing a new exploit?
 No

 Is there audience participation?
-Not that I'm aware of.
+Nope

 Length of presentation?
 45 minutes